-Typical usage of aligning stitches is for designs which are larger than maximum hoop size supported by embroidery machine, and therefore must be split into usable parts.
-Aligning stitches simplify the positioning of the various parts in the hoop when embroidering, allowing to match up the split parts.
+Typical usage of aligning stitches is for designs that are larger than the maximum hoop size supported by the embroidery machine, and therefore must be split into usable parts.
+Aligning stitches simplify the positioning of the various parts in the hoop when embroidering, allowing you to match up the split parts.

-Note: In Embird, there exist another ways of inserting aligning stitches.
-Read Inserting Aligning Stitches and Inserting Aligning Stitches (Another Way) tutorials to find out more.
+Note: In Embird, there are other ways of inserting aligning stitches.
+Read the Inserting Aligning Stitches and Inserting Aligning Stitches (Another Way) tutorials to find out more.

 1 - Run Embird and click on the "Editor" menu.